cpixip/simple_picam_lens_compensation/README.md

 # Simple picamera lens compensation
-Calculating and using the new lens compensation done by rwb27, with a v1-camera.
+Calculating and using the new lens compensation, implemeted by rwb27, with a v1-camera.

 # Setup
 You need to download and install the branch rwb27 created and which is discussed here: https://github.com/waveform80/picamera/pull/470#issuecomment-433642918